imperugo/ncrafts.owin.katana/README.md

  - **04.OwinWebAPI**: Running WebAPI on top of Katana
  - **05.OwinMiddleware**: example of using 3 different middlewares in the Owin pipeline.
 The 3 middlewares are built using 3 different approaches.

- The slides of the talk are available on Slideshare.
+ The slides of the talk are available on Slideshare [here](http://www.slideshare.net/imperugo/owin-and-katana)